harkibit/harkibit/README.md

 - Born and raised in Lebanon

 # What I am up to
-- Currently I'm learning Redux
+- Currently I'm learning C#
 - In the near future I plan to 🎯
-  - Learn more about php
   - Developing my CSS animation skills

 # Technologies and skills